natalieagus/50005/docs/Problem Set/09-network-security.md

     A second issue is the lack of key confirmation.
 The client sends an encrypted session key and assumes the server received it, but there’s no handshake step where the server proves it possesses the private key or the session key.
   </p>
   <p>
-    An attacker could intercept the "Hello" message, substitute their own key, and forward the rest of the protocol as a proxy — fully decrypting and re-encrypting traffic.
+    An attacker could intercept the "Hello" message, substitute their own key, and forward the rest of the protocol as a proxy, fully decrypting and re-encrypting traffic.
 This is a textbook MITM attack.
   </p>
   <p>
     To fix the protocol, the server should send an <strong>X.509 certificate</strong> signed by a trusted CA to prove its identity.
 The client should verify this certificate before encrypting anything.
 Even better, use an ephemeral key exchange (like ECDHE), with both parties contributing randomness, and include signatures to authenticate the exchange.